 Cyclophosphamide, doxorubicin, vincristine, and prednisone (CHOP)

-In addition to rituximab, monoclonal antibodies used in treatment of CLL, most often for relapsed disease, include the following:
+Other agents used in treatment of CLL, most often for relapsed disease, include the following:

 Allogeneic stem cell transplantation is the only known curative therapy for CLL.